APDA-Tech-Committee/APDABylaws/README.md

 A. Special Committees.
 The Board may create such special committees as may be deemed desirable.
 The members of such committees shall be appointed by the President of APDA with the support of the majority of the officers of the Board.
 Special committees shall have only the powers specifically delegated to them by the Board and in no case shall have powers which are not authorized for standing committees under the Not-For-Profit Corporation Law.

 B. Standing Committees.
-The Board shall appoint members to at least three standing committees prior to September 1 each year.
+The Board shall appoint members to at least four standing committees prior to September 1 each year.
 The members of such committees shall be appointed by the President of APDA with the majority of the officers of the Board.
-These committees shall include the Novice Mentor Committee, the Equal Opportunity Facilitator Committee, and the Expansion Coordinator Committee.
+These committees shall include the Novice Mentor Committee,  the Technology Committee, the Equal Opportunity Facilitator Committee, and the Expansion Coordinator Committee.
 Standing committees shall have only the powers specifically delegated to them by the Board and in no case shall have powers which are not authorized for standing committees under the Not-For-Profit Corporation Law.
 The Board may create additional standing committees as it sees fit.

 C. Service of the Committees.
 Each such committee shall serve at the discretion of the Board.
 The designation of any such committee and the delegation thereto of authority shall not alone relieve any trustee of their duty to APDA under §717 of the Not-For-Profit Corporation Law.